mjsmith95/MCDataVis/SOS.md

 **Parameters:**

-  - `lessons: list`,  a list of `datetime` objects storing the total time in days spent on a single lesson.
+  - `lessons: list`,  a list of `datetime` objects, storing the total time (in days) spent on a single lesson.

 ##### `create_student_object_dict(student_dates_dict: dict)` returns  `dict`

 Iterates through a dictionary, using it's keys and values to construct student objects.
 The function returns these objects in a dictionary, mapping each object to the students name.
+The mapping is `{key: str, value: Stundet}`.

 **Parameters:**